-(9) EQUUS ENERGY, LLC
+(8) EQUUS ENERGY, LLC

 Equus Energy was formed in November 2011 as a wholly-owned subsidiary of the Fund to make investments in companies in the energy sector, with particular emphasis on income-producing oil & gas properties.
 In December 2011, we contributed \$250,000 to the capital of Equus Energy.
-On December 27, 2012, we invested an additional \$6.8 million in Equus Energy for the purpose of additional working capital and to fund the purchase of \$6.6 million in working interests in 129 producing and non-producing oil and gas wells.
-The working interests include associated development rights of approximately 23,000 acres situated on 13 separate properties in Texas and Oklahoma.
+On December 27, 2012, we invested an additional \$6.8 million in Equus Energy for the purpose of additional working capital and to fund the purchase of \$6.6 million in working interests in 132 producing and non-producing oil and gas wells.
+The working interests include associated development rights of approximately 21,620 acres situated on 13 separate properties in Texas and Oklahoma.
 The working interests range from a de minimus amount to 50% of the leasehold that includes these wells.

 The wells are operated by a number of experienced operators, including Chevron USA, Inc., which has operating responsibility for all of Equus Energy's 40 producing well interests located in the Conger Field, a productive oil and gas field on the edge of the Permian Basin that has experienced successful gas and hydrocarbon extraction in multiple formations.
 Equus Energy, which holds a 50% working interest in each of these Conger Field wells, is working with Chevron in a recompletion program of existing Conger Field wells to the Wolfcamp formation, a zone containing oil as well as gas and natural gas liquids.
-Two recompletions in the Conger Field have been effected since the closing date of the acquisition of the working interests and a third recompletion is planned during the second quarter of 2014, with additional recompletions anticipated for the remainder of 2014 and beyond.
 Part of Equus Energy's acreage rights described above also includes a 50% working interest in possible new drilling to the base of the Canyon formation (appx.
 8,500 feet) on 2,400 acres in the Conger Field.
 Also included in the interests acquired by Equus Energy are working interests of 7.5% and 2.5% in the Burnell and North Pettus Units, respectively, which collectively comprise approximately 13,000 acres located in the area known as the "Eagle Ford Shale" play.

 Revenue and Income.
-For the year ended December 31, 2013.
-Equus energy's revenue, operating income, and net loss were \$2,555,475, \$1,314,864, and \$230,306, respectively.
+During 2014, Equus Energy's revenue, operating revenue less direct operating expenses, and net income (loss) were \$2,469,043, \$1,321,470, and \$93,034, respectively, as compared to revenue, operating revenue less direct operating expenses, and net income (loss) of \$2,555,475, \$1,314,816, and (\$230,306), respectively, for 2013.